Frequently asked questions and helpful definitions related to the billing process at Johns Hopkins All Children’s

 Johns Hopkins All Children's Hospital sends itemized bills as required by Florida Statute 395.301.
-This bill is used to notify the guarantor (the person—often the parent or caregiver—responsible for paying for services on behalf of the patient) of the specific nature of charges or expenses incurred by the patient.
-If insurance information has been provided, these charges have been submitted to your insurance plan for payment.
+This bill is used to notify the guarantor (the person—often the parent or caregiver—responsible for paying for services on behalf of the patient) of the specific nature of charges or expenses incurred.
+If you’ve provided us with your insurance information, we have submitted these charges to your insurance plan for payment.
 Learn more about the billing process.

 I went to the Johns Hopkins All Children's Outpatient Care Center.
 Why did I get a bill from the hospital?

-Our Outpatient Care Centers are departments of the hospital; therefore, the services that were provided are submitted as part of Johns Hopkins All Children's Hospital.
+Our Outpatient Care Centers are departments of the hospital, so the services that were provided are submitted as part of Johns Hopkins All Children's Hospital.

-Because our Outpatient Care Centers are a department of the hospital, many insurance plans will access a co-pay for each of the health care providers your child sees at the Outpatient Care Center.
-The physician’s office may determine that additional testing is necessary.
-If these services are provided at the Johns Hopkins All Children's Hospital Outpatient Care Center, they will be billed separately from the physician bill.
+Our Outpatient Care Centers are a department of the hospital, and many insurance plans will require a co-pay for each of the health care providers your child sees at the Outpatient Care Center.
+The physician’s office may also determine that additional testing is necessary.
+In this case, if these services are provided at one of the Johns Hopkins All Children’s Outpatient Care locations, you’ll be billed separately from the physician bill for these services.
 These services are billed to your insurance as an outpatient hospital service.